VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

 ## Unit Testing for Rules

+> Unit testing is available from v1.94.0.
+> Unit tests do not respect `-clusterMode` for now.

-You can use `vmalert` to test your rules.
+You can use `vmalert` to run unit tests for alerting and recording rules.
+In unit test mode vmalert performs the following actions:
+* sets up an isolated VictoriaMetrics instance;
-It will setup an isolated VM instance, simulate the periodic ingestion of samples for several time series, use those series to evaluate recording and alerting rules, and then test whether the firing alerts or metricsql expressions match what was configured as the expected results.
+* simulates the periodic ingestion of time series;
+* queries the ingested data for recording and alerting rules evaluation;
+* tests whether the firing alerts or resulting recording rules match the expected results.

+See how to run vmalert in unit test mode below:
 ```
 # Run vmalert with one or multiple test files via -unittestFile cmd-line flag
 ./vmalert -unittestFile=test1.yaml -unittestFile=test2.yaml
 ```

+vmalert is compatible with [Prometheus config format for tests](https://prometheus.io/docs/prometheus/latest/configuration/unit_testing_rules/#test-file-format) except `promql_expr_test` field.
+Use `metricsql_expr_test` field name instead.
+The name is different because vmalert validates and executes [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html) expressions, which aren't always backward compatible with [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).

 ### Test file format

+The configuration format for files specified in `-unittestFile` cmd-line flag is the following:
 ```
 # Path to the files or http url containing [rule groups](https://docs.victoriametrics.com/vmalert.html#groups) configuration.
 # Enterprise version of vmalert supports S3 and GCS paths to rules.
 rule_files:
-  [ - <file_name> ]
+  [ - <string> ]

 # The evaluation interval for rules specified in `rule_files`
 [ evaluation_interval: <duration> | default = 1m ]